KeaganRieder/Missionaries-and-Cannibals-Problem/README.md

 * move 0 cannibal, 2 missionary
 * move 1 cannibal, 1 missionary

-these actions are stored in a const vector<pair<int,int>> (call ACTIONS, found in main.cpp) and are either subtracted (boat on left) or added (boat on right) to the total missionaries or cannibles
+these actions are stored in a const vector<pair<int,int>> (called ACTIONS, found in main.cpp) and are either subtracted (boat on left) or added (boat on right) to the total missionaries or cannibles

 ### State Class Overview